 As you see, methyl B12’s applications are endless

 Under experimental conditions, methyl B12 (adenosyl and hydroxo B12 as well, actually) inhibited HIV-1 infection of normal human blood lymphocytes and monocytes.

-In one study, methyl B12 at daily doses of 6,000mcg for four months improved sperm count by 37.5%.
-In another one, at doses of 1,500mcg a day for 4-24 weeks, it increased sperm concentrations in 38% of cases, total sperm count in 54% of cases, and sperm motility in 50% of cases.
+In one study, daily doses of 6,000μg of methyl B12 for four months improved sperm count by 37.5%.
+In another study, daily doses of 1,500μg for 4 to 24 weeks increased sperm concentrations in 38% of all cases, total sperm count in 54% of all cases, and sperm motility in 50% of all cases.
 This is incredible.

-One study reported a case of a 48 year old woman with motor weakness, dementia, sensory disturbances, and widespread coarse hair.
-Classic B12 deficiency symptoms.
-In response to methyl B12 shots (500mcg every other day), her weird sensations resolved, dementia was reduced, hand grip strengthened, hair texture normalized, and she was now able to walk on tiptoe.
+One study reported a case of a 48 year-old woman with motor weakness, dementia, sensory disturbances, and widespread coarse hair – classic B12 deficiency symptoms.
+In response to methyl B12 shots (500μg every other day), her weird sensations resolved, dementia was reduced, hand grip strengthened, hair texture normalized, and she was now able to walk on tiptoe.
 Results like this are not by any means rare.

 Also, remember we talked about B12 converting homocysteine to methionine?

 This is specfically the job of methylcobalamin, and it’s why high levels of homocysteine can be a sign of low methyl B12 levels.
 In one study, high homocysteine levels went from 14.7 down to 10.2 nmol/ml following methyl B12 shots.
-Because of this effect, methyl B12 is useful in children with autism, and in reducing cognitive decline and cardiovascular outcomes in older patients.
+Thanks to this profound effect, methyl B12 is our favorite form of B12.
+It is also useful in children with autism, and in reducing cognitive decline and cardiovascular outcomes in older patients.

 On methyl B12 and sleep